The basics

 What is due diligence?

-The term due diligence probably may sound familiar to accountants and corporate lawyers, for whom it refers to the analyses made before acquiring- or investing in another firm, in an attempt to ensure that there are no risks for fraud or financial mismanagement.
-In recent years, due diligence has also become associated with risks for human rights and the environment.
-Specifically, human rights and environmental due diligence is a set of processes aimed at (1) Understanding risks for human rights and the environment; (2) Mitigating these risks; and (3) Integrating due diligence into your business operations.
-These three processes each comprise a range of sub-processes, which correspond with the different sections in this manual.
+While the term due diligence has a longer history in corporate law (notably in relation to mergers and acquisitions), in recent years it has become more closely associated with human rights and the environment.
+Specifically, human rights and environmental due diligence is a set of processes aimed at (1) understanding risks for human rights and the environment; (2) mitigating these risks; and (3) integrating due diligence into your business operations.
+These three processes each consist of a range of sub-processes, which correspond with the different sections in this manual.

 Is due diligence mandatory?

-Due diligence is rooted in international ‘soft law’, and notably in the UN Guiding Principles on Business and Human Rights (2011) and the OECD Guidelines for Multinational Enterprises.
-When we refer to ‘international due diligence guidelines' throughout this manual, we mainly refer to these two texts.
-In recent years, due diligence obligations are increasingly integrated into hard legislation.
-Several countries have adopted (France, Germany, Norway) or proposed (Belgium, Netherlands) due diligence legislation.
-In February 2022, the European Commission proposed a European directive on 'corporate sustainability due diligence', which would integrate existing, sector- and issue-specific due diligence regulation on conflict minerals, deforestation-free products, and batteries.
-Meanwhile, the EU has already approved a Corporate Sustainability Reporting Directive that obliges large companies to report on their due diligence processes.
+Due diligence is rooted in international ‘soft law’, notably in the UN Guiding Principles on Business and Human Rights (2011) and the OECD Guidelines for Multinational Enterprises.
+When we refer to ‘international due diligence guidelines' throughout this manual, we refer primarily to these two texts.
+In recent years, due diligence obligations have increasingly been integrated into hard law.
+Several countries have adopted (France, Germany, Norway) or proposed (Belgium, Netherlands) due diligence legislation, and in 2022 the European Commission proposed a European directive on 'corporate sustainability due diligence', that would integrate existing due diligence rules on conflict minerals, deforestation-free products, and batteries.
+Also in 2022, the EU approved a Corporate Sustainability Reporting Directive which obliges large companies to report on their due diligence processes.

-While most of due diligence legislation does not apply to SMEs, it is not unthinkable that Western and Northern European countries will still impose due diligence obligations on SMEs.
-More importantly, SMEs will be confronted with this legislative push for due diligence in indirect ways, as large companies start pushing costs and responsibilities towards their suppliers.
+While most due diligence legislation does not apply directly to SMEs, they will be confronted with this legislative push for due diligence in indirect ways, as large companies start pushing costs and responsibilities towards their suppliers.
+Moreover, it is plausible that some (notably Western and Northern European) countries will still impose due diligence obligations upon SMEs.

 Why should you carry out due diligence?